 § 200.339 Remedies for noncompliance.

-If a non-Federal entity fails to comply with the U.S. Constitution, Federal statutes, regulations or the terms and conditions of a Federal award, the Federal awarding agency or pass-through entity may impose additional conditions, as described in § 200.208.
-If the Federal awarding agency or pass-through entity determines that noncompliance cannot be remedied by imposing additional conditions, the Federal awarding agency or pass-through entity may take one or more of the following actions, as appropriate in the circumstances:
+The Federal agency or pass-through entity may implement specific conditions if the recipient or subrecipient fails to comply with the U.S. Constitution, Federal statutes, regulations, or terms and conditions of the Federal award.
+See § 200.208 for additional information on specific conditions.
+When the Federal agency or pass-through entity determines that noncompliance cannot be remedied by imposing specific conditions, the Federal agency or pass-through entity may take one or more of the following actions:

-(a) Temporarily withhold cash payments pending correction of the deficiency by the non-Federal entity or more severe enforcement action by the Federal awarding agency or pass-through entity.
+(a) Temporarily withhold payments until the recipient or subrecipient takes corrective action.

-(b) Disallow (that is, deny both use of funds and any applicable matching credit for) all or part of the cost of the activity or action not in compliance.
+(b) Disallow costs for all or part of the activity associated with the noncompliance of the recipient or subrecipient.

-(c) Wholly or partly suspend or terminate the Federal award.
+(c) Suspend or terminate the Federal award in part or in its entirety.

-(d) Initiate suspension or debarment proceedings as authorized under 2 CFR part 180 and Federal awarding agency regulations (or in the case of a pass-through entity, recommend such a proceeding be initiated by a Federal awarding agency).
+(d) Initiate suspension or debarment proceedings as authorized in 2 CFR part 180 and the Federal agency’s regulations, or for pass-through entities, recommend suspension or debarment proceedings be initiated by the Federal agency.

-(e) Withhold further Federal awards for the project or program.
+(e) Withhold further Federal funds (new awards or continuation funding) for the project or program.

-(f) Take other remedies that may be legally available.
+(f) Pursue other legally available remedies.

 § 200.340 Termination.

-(a) The Federal award may be terminated in whole or in part as follows:
+(a) The Federal award may be terminated in part or its entirety as follows:

-(1) By the Federal awarding agency or pass-through entity, if a non-Federal entity fails to comply with the terms and conditions of a Federal award;
+(1) By the Federal agency or pass-through entity if the recipient or subrecipient fails to comply with the terms and conditions of the Federal award;

-(2) By the Federal awarding agency or pass-through entity, to the greatest extent authorized by law, if an award no longer effectuates the program goals or agency priorities;

-(3) By the Federal awarding agency or pass-through entity with the consent of the non-Federal entity, in which case the two parties must agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated;
+(2) By the Federal agency or pass-through entity with the consent of the recipient or subrecipient, in which case the two parties must agree upon the termination conditions.
+These conditions include the effective date and, in the case of partial termination, the portion to be terminated;

-(4) By the non-Federal entity upon sending to the Federal awarding agency or pass-through entity written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
-However, if the Federal awarding agency or pass-through entity determines in the case of partial termination that the reduced or modified portion of the Federal award or subaward will not accomplish the purposes for which the Federal award was made, the Federal awarding agency or pass-through entity may terminate the Federal award in its entirety; or
+(3) By the recipient or subrecipient upon sending the Federal agency or pass-through entity a written notification of the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
+However, if the Federal agency or pass-through entity determines that the remaining portion of the Federal award will not accomplish the purposes for which the Federal award was made, the Federal agency or pass-through entity may terminate the Federal award in its entirety; or

-(5) By the Federal awarding agency or pass-through entity pursuant to termination provisions included in the Federal award.
+(4) By the Federal agency or pass-through entity pursuant to the terms and conditions of the Federal award, including, to the extent authorized by law, if an award no longer effectuates the program goals or agency priorities.

-(b) A Federal awarding agency should clearly and unambiguously specify termination provisions applicable to each Federal award, in applicable regulations or in the award, consistent with this section.
+(b) The Federal agency or pass-through entity must clearly and unambiguously specify all termination provisions in the terms and conditions of the Federal award.

-(c) When a Federal awarding agency terminates a Federal award prior to the end of the period of performance due to the non-Federal entity's material failure to comply with the Federal award terms and conditions, the Federal awarding agency must report the termination to the OMB-designated integrity and performance system accessible through SAM (currently FAPIIS).
+(c) When the Federal agency terminates the Federal award prior to the end of the period of performance due to the recipient’s material failure to comply with the terms and conditions of the Federal award, the Federal agency must report the termination in SAM.gov.
+A Federal agency must use the Contractor Performance Assessment Reporting System (CPARS) to enter information in SAM.gov.

-(1) The information required under paragraph (c) of this section is not to be reported to designated integrity and performance system until the non-Federal entity either—
+(1) The information required under paragraph (c) of this section is not to be reported in SAM.gov until the recipient has either:

-(i) Has exhausted its opportunities to object or challenge the decision, see § 200.342; or
+(i) Exhausted its opportunities to object or challenge the decision (see § 200.342); or